4ms/metamodule-docs-website/docs/meta-buttons.md

   - Connect the first MetaButtons module to the MetaModule as described in the Quick Start guide above.

-  - To attach a second MetaButtons module, remove the adaptor board from the second MetaButtons' cable and store the adaptor board in a safe place for future use.
+  - To attach a second MetaButtons module, remove the adapter board from the second MetaButtons' cable and store the adaptor board in a safe place for future use.

   - Attach the cable directly from the "Toward MetaModule" header on the second